 Where is your office located?The Mississippi State Department of Health's Office of Vital Records is located at 222 Marketridge Dr., Ridgeland MS 39157.
 You can find driving directions online with Google Maps or a similar service.

-Can I get my birth or death certificate the same day at the walk-in customer service counter?Walk-in customers who complete an application and pay the fee will receive the birth certificate that day, unless a search is required.
-Death and marriage certificate applications are accepted at the counter and fee paid but the certified copy will be mailed to the customer within 7-10 business days.
+Can I get my birth or death certificate the same day when I apply in person?Customers who complete an application and pay the fee will receive the birth certificate that day, unless a search is required.
+For death and marriage certificate applications whose fees have been paid, the certified copy will be mailed to the customer within 7-10 business days.

 Can I order a birth certificate by phone?To order by phone, please call 1-877-295-4229.

-What is your website address to place an online order?Online orders can be processed with Vitalchek.com.
+What is your website address to place an online order?Online orders can be processed through Vitalchek.com.

 What Vital Records are available?